Cosmetic cream jars and tubes produced according to ISO 22716 GMP.

 ISO 22716 requires you to regularly check on your own systems through internal audits.
 Think of this as a scheduled self-assessment to make sure you’re actually following the GMP rules you’ve set for yourself.
 This isn’t about finding fault; it’s a proactive tool to identify gaps and opportunities for improvement before an external auditor does.
 These audits, typically led by your quality team, should be systematic and objective.
 The entire process must be documented, from the audit plan to the final report detailing the findings.
 Any problems discovered must be addressed with formal corrective actions, proving to auditors that you have a robust system for continuous improvement.
 This creates a feedback loop that strengthens your quality management system over time and fosters a culture of accountability.

-Handling Complaints and Corrective Actions
+Managing Complaints and Taking Corrective Action

 Your documentation must also cover how you handle things when they don’t go as planned.
 This includes managing customer complaints, out-of-specification results, and non-conforming materials.
 You need a formal, documented procedure for receiving, investigating, and resolving every complaint in a timely manner.
 If a serious safety issue is identified, your records should outline a clear and actionable recall plan.
 When a problem occurs, it’s not enough to just fix it.
 You must document the investigation into the root cause and implement a Corrective and Preventive Action (CAPA) plan.
 This ensures you not only solve the immediate issue but also prevent it from happening again, which is a cornerstone of a mature quality system.